google-deepmind/deepmind-research/alphafold_casp13/README.md

 ### Input data

-The dataset can be downloaded from
-[Google Cloud Storage](https://console.cloud.google.com/storage/browser/alphafold_casp13_data).
+The dataset to reproduce AlphaFold's CASP13 results can be downloaded from [Google Cloud Storage](https://console.cloud.google.com/storage/browser/alphafold_casp13_data).

-Download it e.g. using `wget`:
+Download it e.g. using `wget` (the file is about 43.5 GB):

 ```shell
 wget https://storage.googleapis.com/alphafold_casp13_data/casp13_data.zip